What we know about the deadly Halloween disaster in Seoul

 The casualties were young, mostly in their teens and early 20s, authorities said.
 Known for its nightlife and trendy restaurants, Itaewon is popular among backpackers and international students.

-Among the 151 dead were 19 foreign nationals, with victims from Iran, Norway, China, Thailand and Uzbekistan, according to authorities.
+Among the 154 dead were at least 26 foreign nationals, according to authorities, with victims from countries including the United States, China, Iran, Thailand, Sri Lanka, Japan, Australia, Norway, France, Russia, Austria, Vietnam, Kazakhstan and Uzbekistan.

-More than 90% of the victims have been identified, South Korea’s Minister of Interior and Safety Lee Sang-min said on Sunday.
+All but one of the victims have been identified, South Korea’s Prime Minister Han Duck-soo said in a briefing on Monday.
+The toll included 56 men and 97 women, South Korea’s Interior and Safety Ministry reported.

-He added that about 10 people can’t be identified, as some are under the age of 17 — too young to hold a national ID card — and others are foreign nationals.

-As of 2 p.m.
-Sunday local time, Seoul authorities had received 3,580 missing persons reports, said the city government.
+South Korea’s Ministry of Education said Monday that six school students were among the dead, including one in middle school.
+Three teachers also died.

+As of 5 p.m. local time Sunday (4 a.m.
+ET), the number of injured had risen to 133, of whom 37 were seriously injured, the ministry said.

+The Seoul city government said more than 4,000 missing people reports had been received.
 That number could include multiple reports for the same person, or reports filed Saturday night for people who have since been found.

+Police said there is no active search for those reported missing as they believe no one went missing from the scene; rather, they said the missing person reports have been used to help identify those who died.

 What was the official response?